Pylons/pyramid/docs/tutorials/wiki/installation.rst

 Making a Project
 ================

 Your next step is to create a project.  :app:`Pyramid` supplies a variety of scaffolds to generate sample projects.
-For this tutorial, we will use the :term:`ZODB` -oriented scaffold named ``pyramid_zodb``.
+For this tutorial, we will use the :term:`ZODB` -oriented scaffold named ``zodb``.

 The below instructions assume your current working directory is the "virtualenv" named "pyramidtut".